ltmbr/sql-file-load/README.md

 const sql = await sqlPath.load('file-name#sql-name'); // when passed the name returns the SQL
 ```

-Load the content in the reference and return an instance of class Method.
+Load the content in the reference and return an instance of class FileMethod.

 # Class FileMethod